jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Throttle on the emails that can be sent from your Amazon EC2 account   Throttle applied On-Demand Instances                                                    Limits vary depending on instance type.
 For more information, see [How many instances can I run in Amazon EC2](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2).
   Spot Instances                                                         Limits vary depending on instance type, region, and account.
 For more information, see [Spot Instance Limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html).
-  Reserved Instances                                                     20 instance reservations per Availability Zone, per month.
+  Reserved Instances                                                     20 Reserved Instances per Availability Zone, per month, plus 20 regional Reserved Instances.
   Dedicated Hosts                                                        Up to two Dedicated Hosts per instance family, per region can be allocated.
   AMI Copies                                                             Destination regions are limited to 50 concurrent AMI copies at a time, with no more than 25 of those coming from a single source region.